Skip to main content

 Set Enrichment query parameters:

-The {{id}} is a dynamic parameter that will be interpolated from each datapoint extracted in the main Extract step.
+The {{ id }} is a dynamic parameter that will be interpolated from each datapoint extracted in the main Extract step.
 Make sure the field name matches exactly (case-sensitive).

 1. The enrichment will automatically use the id value extracted from the post to make a request to /posts/{id}/comments.

-2. Check the Extract Preview panel on the right side — it should show:
+2. Check the Extract Preview panel on the right side.
+It should show:

 • Status: 200 OK